Armenian highlands: Antiquity

 The Armenian Plateau has been called the "epicenter of the Iron Age", since it appears to be the location of the first appearance of Iron Age metallurgy in the late 2nd millennium BC.
 In the Early Iron Age, the Kingdom of Van controlled much of the region, until it was overthrown by the Medes and Orontid dynasty.

 In the Epic of Gilgamesh, the land of Aratta is placed in a geographic space that could be describing the Armenian plateau.
 In Antiquity, the population living on the Highlands was ethnically diverse, but in the Achaemenid period (550–330 BC), Armenian-speakers came to prominence.
-Recent studies have shown that Armenians are indigenous to the Armenian Highlands and form a distinct genetic isolate in the region.
+Recent studies have shown that Armenians are indigenous to the Armenian highlands and form a distinct genetic isolate in the region.
 There are signs of considerable genetic admixture in Armenians between 3000 BC and 2000 BC, these mixture dates also coincide with the legendary establishment of Armenia in 2492 BCE, but they subside to insignificant levels since 1200 BC, remaining stable until today.

-Middle Ages: Turkic conquests
+Middle Ages: Arab and Turkic conquests

+The Muslim conquest of the Armenian Highlands began in the mid-7th century, with the Arabs occupying Western Armenia briefly.

-Seljuk Turks first arrived in the Armenian highlands in the 1040s and expanded westward, conquering territories and populating the peninsula until finally the Ottoman Empire was declared in 1299.
+Seljuk Turks later arrived in Eastern Armenia in the 1040s and expanded westward, conquering territories and populating the peninsula until finally the Ottoman Empire was declared in 1299.
 The Seljuks' victory at the Battle of Manzikert made them dominant in the region.
 Ruben I, Prince of Armenia, led some Armenians out of the Highlands and escaped into the mountains of Cilicia, where they founded the Armenian Kingdom of Cilicia.

 In the early 13th century, as various peoples fled from the advancing Mongol onslaught, the Highlands saw the migrations of the Karluk and Kharizmian peoples.
 The Mongols, who did not distinguish between Christianity and Islam, reached the Highlands in 1235.
 With their arrival, Armenia became part of "the East" in its entirety for the first time since the territory was partitioned during the Byzantine–Sasanian wars.
-Considered the successors of the Abbasids, Sassanids and Seljuks, the Mongols eventually converted to Islam and established their dynasty in Azerbaijan.
+Considered the successors of the Abbasids, Sassanids and Seljuks, the Mongols eventually converted to Islam and established their dynasty in modern day Azerbaijan.

 In 1410 the area was ruled by the Kara Koyunlu, who ruled until 1468.
 The pastoral culture of the Kara Koyunlu Turks undermined agricultural practices in Armenia.
 In 1468, the Ak Koyunlu Turks assumed power; their reign lasted until 1502 when the Safavids brought Armenia under Iranian rule.
-The Ottoman Turks didn't take control of the highland region until 1514, several decades after Armenians in the Ottoman Empire were given millet status.
+The Ottoman Turks did not take control of the highland region until 1514, several decades after Armenians in the Ottoman Empire were given millet status.
 The Highlands came under Ottoman control following the defeat of the Safavids at the Battle of Chalderon; they appointed Kurdish tribesman to rule over the highlands' local administrative affairs.
-By 1516, the Ottoman Empire had conquered all of the Armenian lands, including Cilicia.
+By 1516, the Ottoman Empire had invaded all of the Armenian lands, including Cilicia.